Mei Matsuoka: Biography

+Early life and education

 Born in Suginami-ku, Tokyo, Japan, Matsuoka spent the early part of her childhood there before moving to England at the age of 11, settling in the Cotswolds.

 She graduated from Kingston University with a BA Hons in Illustration, and has since been working as a freelance illustrator, specialising in children's books.

+Career

 Matsuoke wrote and illustrated Ten-san, Kame-san and Muri-san go on a Journey which won the 2004 Annual 'Aozora' Environmental Picture Book competition.
 Burger Boy by Alan Durant, won the "Portsmouth Children's Book" award in January 2007.

 Matsuoke wrote and illustrated her book Footprints in the Snow, which was published by Andersen Press in 2007.
 This book was shortlisted for the "Read it Again!
 The Cambridgeshire Children's Picture Book Awards" in December 2007.
 In January 2008, the book was longlisted for the Booktrust Big Pictures's "Best New Illustrator Award".
 Footprints in the Snow has also been nominated for the 2009 Kate Greenaway Medal.

 Footprints in the Snow has been translated into Welsh, and published by Cymdeithas Lyfrau Ceredigion under the title Olion yn yr Eira, and was 10th on the Welsh Books Council's list of children's bestsellers in September 2007.